The Picard group of the moduli space of curves with level structures: The twisted first homology groups of

 Fix a ring $R$.
 Define a {\em coefficient system} for $\Sp_{2g}(R)$ to be a sequence $\{M_g,i_g\}_{g \geq 1}$, where $M_g$ is an $\Sp_{2g}(R)$-module and $i_g : M_g \rightarrow M_{g+1}$ is an map that is equivariant with respect to the natural inclusion $\Sp_{2g}(R) \hookrightarrow \Sp_{2(g+1)}(R)$.
 One example of such a coefficient system is $M_g = \SpLie_{2g}(R)$, where the maps $i_g : M_g \rightarrow M_{g+1}$ are the obvious inclusions.

-For $R$ sufficiently nice, Charney \cite{CharneyVogtmann} proved a homological stability result for $\Sp_{2g}(R)$ with respect to coefficient systems that are {\em central of degree $k$} for some $k \geq 0$.
+For $R$ satisfying a certain connectivity condition (see below), Charney \cite{CharneyVogtmann} proved a homological stability result for $\Sp_{2g}(R)$ with respect to coefficient systems that are {\em central of degree $k$} for some $k \geq 0$.
 We will not reproduce the definition of this here, but merely record the following fact, whose proof is similar to that of Example 3 on \cite[p.\ 123]{CharneyVogtmann}.

 \begin{lemma} The coefficient system $\SpLie_{2g}(R)$ is central of degree $2$. \end{lemma}

 The statement of Charney's theorem depends on the connectivity of a certain space $HU(R^{2g})$, the {\em poset of hyperbolic unimodular sequences} in $R^{2g}$ (equipped with the standard symplectic form).
 The key property of $HU(R^{2g})$ for us is the following lemma.